VictoriaMetrics/VictoriaMetrics/docs/vmctl.md

 - migrate data by [Prometheus remote read protocol](#migrating-data-by-remote-read-protocol) to VictoriaMetrics
 - [verify](#verifying-exported-blocks-from-victoriametrics) exported blocks from VictoriaMetrics single or cluster version.

-To see the full list of supported modes run the following command:
+To see the full list of supported actions run the following command:

 ```sh
 $ ./vmctl --help